-As the Director of Client Services for a digital marketing agency, I analyze our clients’ digital marketing KPIs on a monthly basis.
+As the Director of Client Services for an SEO agency, I analyze our clients’ digital marketing KPIs on a monthly basis.
 Often times, clients ask me, “What metrics matter to my business” or “How do I know I am growing in the right ways?”.
 Luckily, we have a wealth of data and tools to help answer those questions.
 On the other hand, some feel intimidated by all these different metrics and dashboards.
 Well, no fear!
 I am here to help break down how you can identify which digital marketing KPIs matter to your business.
-So without any further ado, let’s jump into it 🤓
+So without any further ado, let’s jump into it

 Digital Marketing KPIs

 The first digital marketing KPIs By using Google Search Console, you can identify your site’s Total Clicks for any given time.
 In other words, you can see how many times a user clicked through to your site through Google Search Results.
 Pretty awesome, right?
 This is an important metric because it shows you how many users and finding and clicking through to your website through an organic medium.
 Moreover, Search Console also breaks down which queries are leading to conversions and which pages are generating this traffic.
 If your company employs different SEO tactics, this is a great way to see which terms and blogs are the most profitable for your business.

 I tend to check this metric on a monthly basis in order to give new content time to permeate and garner attention on the internet.
 Checking too frequently can often paint an inaccurate picture of your company’s growth.
 Another issue individuals can also fall into is not measuring growth over a long period of time.
 Google Search Console makes it easy by giving you an option to measure 3 months of data over the previous period.
 Ensure you are using a healthy mix of both perspectives to illustrate an accurate picture of your digital marketing KPIs